rustonaut/rust-dynobject/README.md

 **Note:** Rust has perfectly fine mechanismen to do mostly everything without refering to such a roundabout _crates_ like _dynobject_

-The DynObject is a dynamic Object witch has interiour mutablility and reference counting allowing it easly to be shared betwenn ownership boundaries (but not threads!).
-When acccessing properties it is ensured that no objects are destructed per default when a operation fails (`expect DynProperty::destruct`).
+The DynObject is a dynamic Object witch has interiour mutablility and reference counting allowing it easily to be shared between ownership boundaries (but not threads!).
+When accessing properties it is ensured that no objects are destructed per default when a operation fails (`expect DynProperty::destruct`).
 This nevertheless means that you will have to handle many results.
 But there are some nice result levering macros like `try!` to keep you code cleaner.

-The dokumentation is done over the rustdoc tool, seadly I havent integrated it yet into github so you need to run rustdoc yourself or look into the source files.
+The documentation is done over the rustdoc tool, sadly I haven't integrated it yet into github so you need to run rustdoc yourself or look into the source files.

 # Examples